Puerto Rico has hundreds of beaches, so it’s understandable if you are finding it hard to decide which ones to visit.

 Playa Crash Boat

-Playa Crash Boat in Aguadilla is a favorite among the locals for its colorful landscape, its pier, and the availability of watersports like jet skiing.
+Playa Crash Boat is definitely one of Aguadilla’s top things to do.
+This beach is a favorite among the locals for its colorful landscape, its pier, and the availability of watersports like jet skiing.

 This Puerto Rico beach actually splits into two parts.
 One sports a paying parking lot and facilities like bathrooms and showers.
 The other free side doesn’t have facilities, but you’ll find kiosks and watersports equipment rentals.
 Once at the beach, you can cross from one side to the other.